Whostam/Survev-Perfomance-Index/README.md

 - Translate parser keywords if your UI language differs.

 ## 🙌 Credits
-Built with ❤️ for Survev players by Whosty and ChatGPT.
+Built with ❤️ for Survev players by Whosty.